SpencerTang/AlphaSightsEmailPredictor/README.md

 Testing
 ========

 A basic model test is included, using RSpec.
-To run the test suite, type rspec from the project's root directory.
+To run the test suite, type <code>rspec</code> from the project's root directory.

 Front End
 ==========